randogoth/lottonautica/README.md

 ## Random Lottery Number Generator

-This Python program generates lottery numbers using random entropy, statistical analysis, and Z-score-based  cluster detection.
+This Python program generates lottery numbers using random entropy, statistical analysis, and Z-score-based cluster detection using [Lyagushka](https://github.com/randogoth/lyagushka).
 It identifies clusters in a dataset to select attractor points, which are then scaled and presented as lottery numbers.

 ---